-In discussing the moral and practical dilemmas posed by the malnourished children in Mount Kilimanjaro, the authors explore the shame associated with child hunger in relation to social organization, colonial history and global economy.
+Discussing the moral and practical dilemmas posed by the presence of malnourished children in the community, the authors explore the shame associated with child hunger in relation to social organization, colonial history and the global economy.
+Their discussions challenge the reader to ask fundamental questions concerning ethics, the politics of poverty and shame and social relations.

 "...make[s] important contributions to the fields of international health and nutrition." -- Medical Anthropology Quarterly